 Be Honest About Your Triggers

-A key piece of recovery is learning to be honest with yourself.
+One of the best sober living tips is learning to be honest with yourself.
 Your addiction will lie, saying that you can have one drink or you can handle going to the office Christmas party.
-Your addiction may say that being around a relative that causes a significant amount of stress doesn’t put you in danger of relapse.
+Your addiction may say that being around a relative who causes significant stress doesn’t put you in danger of relapse.
 It’s up to you to recognize potential triggers and decide if you can avoid them.

 The problem of peer pressure is consistently an issue in recovery.
 Many addictions start because someone wanted to be part of the crowd.
 Not giving in to pressure doesn’t just mean turning down drugs and alcohol.
 It means knowing when to say no to activities or parties as well.
 If you have to decline an invitation, let the host know why you are saying no. If it’s someone close to you, offer to meet them for lunch.
 A one-on-one meeting is much less challenging than a big gathering with several people tempting you.